upperlinecode/flask-and-MongoDB/readme.md

 With Flask running, once you've added this new route and successfully gotten a page that says "Added User!", head back to your MongoDB interface, navigate to your "Collections" (using the "Collections" button on the "Overview"), and notice that you have a new collection called `users`.
 Clicking on that collection should show a new entry with the name you submitted!

+Examine the new entries in your collection.
+What data did you choose to add, and what data did MongoDB add for you? (look for `_id`'s)

 #### Extensions

 - Try making the JSON object that is inserted into the collection more complex by adding additional properties (with additional values).